svj-pm/svj-pm/README.md

 # Hey, I'm Santiago V Jeyaseelan 👋

 VP of Product with 15+ years in fintech, payments, and enterprise software.
-I build AI-powered tools to solve real problems — not toy demos.
+I build AI-powered tools to solve real problems.

 ## What I'm Building